 X2, which represents the location of the 2 parts per thousand (ppt) isohaline and is measured in kilometers as the distance to the Golden Gate Bridge, has been used to determine the location of the low salinity zone and the extent of habitat for oligohaline fish species and their habitat.

-Several researchers (e.g., Feyrer 2007, 2010; Kimmerer 2002a, 2002b; KImmer et al. 2009, Jassby et al. 1995) have explored the relationship between X2 and population status of delta smelt (Hypomesus transpacificus), longfin smelt (Spirinchus thaleichthys), and other pelagic fishes in the Delta.
+Several researchers (e.g., Feyrer et al. 2007, 2011; Kimmerer 2002a, 2002b; Kimmerer et al. 2009, Jassby et al. 1995) have explored the relationship between X2 and population status of delta smelt, longfin smelt, and other pelagic fishes in the Delta.
 The U.S. Fish and Wildlife Service (2008 and 2019) and the California State Water Resources (Decision D 1641) have relied on this work to establish the location of X2 as a factor in regulating the effect of the State and Federal water projects on habitat quantity and quality for these species.

 More recent research (e.g., Hutton et al. 2015, Mac Nally et al. 2010, Murphy and Weiland 2019) has demonstrated the limitations of using a single location for evaluating salinity trends in the estuary, questioned the appropriateness of a single measure (X2) as a surrogate for regulating the complexity between flow, salinity, habitat quality, and population response of delta pelagic fishes in the estuary.
 Nevertheless, X2 remains a regulatory standard for maintenance of fall habitat for delta smelt (CWQCB D-1641).